timrosu/horizontium/README.md

 ## Roadmap

 - [X] distribute code into multiple files
-- [ ] add option for overriding data from config
+- [o] add option for overriding data from config
 - [ ] add option for using natively installed webdriver
 - [ ] use selenium only for login process
 	- [ ] capture auth cookie